PierreNowi/totient-pkg/README.md

 # c4-pkg

-This is a set of configuration scripts for maintaining my personal software builds on the C4 cluster, with the hopes that I will be able to keep things up to date without going completely bonkers.
-The scripts grab the various packages from the web or a local downloads folder, or they clone a git repository, or what have you.
-Then the configure and build out of `/tmp` and run locally.
-The `do_all.sh` command runs all the package installs, so I should be able to nuke my personal `local` directory and start over if I get into trouble.
+This is a set of configuration scripts for maintaining the software system for CS 5220 on the C4 cluster.
+The scripts grab packages from the web or from a local downloads folder, or clone a repository.
+They configure and build out of a staging directory, and install into the shared subdirectory.
+The basic structure is:

+* `configs`: configuration scripts for building the packages
+* `script`: common local scripts (separate from external packages)
+* `modules`: module definitions

+In addition, there are two auxiliary scratch directories:

+* `stamp`: time stamps used to track which packages are built
+* `archives`: saved tarballs (avoid re-downloading)